 We do not have the facilities to undertake MOT inspections.
 We specialise in the internal habitation units of motorhomes and caravans.
 We recommend that any major mechanical work on all of our customer vehicles is undertaken by a specialist vehicle garage.

-Unfortunately we are unable to allow pets to remain in your vehicle whilst our technicians are working on it.
-We are more than happy for customers to bring their pets in to our waiting area while we work on their vehicle.
+Unfortunately, we are unable to allow pets to remain in your vehicle whilst our technicians are working on it.
+We are more than happy for customers to bring their pets into our waiting area while we work on their vehicles.
 There are also some woodland walks that we can recommend should any dog owners wish.

 Please ask us if you intend to leave your vehicle with us after we finish any work.
 We have limited parking space – we will try to accommodate your request but this may not always be possible.
 We would also point out that vehicles are left with us at the owner’s risk, and once parked your vehicle will not be started and so your engine battery could go flat.

-Unfortunately we are unable to offer customers the option to arrive with their vehicle the night before and stay on our yard.
+Unfortunately, we are unable to offer customers the option to arrive with their vehicle the night before and stay in our yard.
 We’d be delighted to recommend some nice local sites or areas for informal camping – just get in touch and we can help you choose somewhere for the night.

 We are fully insured for the moving and servicing of our customer’s vehicles.

-Depending on staff availability we may be able to offer a drop off and collection service, although our normal labour rates apply for the time involved.
-We are fortunate to be on a main bus route with a bus stop only 400 metres away, so it is possible to get in and out of Inverness by public transport.
+Depending on staff availability we may be able to offer a drop-off and collection service, although our normal labour rates apply for the time involved.
+We are fortunate to be on a main bus route with a bus stop only 400 meters away, so it is possible to get in and out of Inverness by public transport.

 We are happy to provide quotes for work after assessing your vehicle.
 As our workshop is busy during the day it is not always possible for our technicians to look at your vehicle without a prior appointment.
 If you would like a quotation then please contact us to arrange a suitable time – we normally undertake quotation work late in the afternoon.